DeanA1985/General-Knowledge-Quiz---P2/README.md

 ## CSS

-I have passed the code through the Jigsaw validator which returned no errors.
+I have passed the code through the Jigsaw validator which returned a few errors however none of these errors are effecting the functionality of the site
 [Click for results in jigsaw validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fdeana1985.github.io%2FGeneral-Knowledge-Quiz---P2%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en)

 ## Javascript